 And we’ve captured most of this polyphenol activity for TrueBerry7™ by using a unique pomegranate ingredient called P40p®.

-What makes P40p® special is each 100mg serving provides the identical anti-oxidant profile as a fresh pomegranate - without the sugar, calories or any allergens.
+What makes P40p® special is each 100mg serving provides a near identical antioxidant profile as a fresh pomegranate ? without the sugar, calories or any allergens.

 P40p® is made from the whole pomegranate, including the rind and skin.
 And that means you get the full benefits of this amazing super fruit.